jhucsf/spring2020/assign/assign02.md

 ### Hints for Step 1

 *Think about the C version as a template for the assembly version.*  The purpose of the C version of the program is to help you think about the problem and discover a good way to decompose it into functions.
-When you write the assembly language version of the program, you can just hand-translate each C function into an equivalent assembly language function.
+When you write the assembly language version of the program, you can hand-translate each C function into an equivalent assembly language function.

 *Make simplifying assumptions.* Since you're using the C version of the program as a template for the assembly version, you should try to write your C functions in a way that will be easy to duplicate in assembly language.
 For example, use the `long` data type (64 bit signed integer) for all data values except for the characters in the expression string.
 Use pointers as necessary to allow a called function to modify a variable whose address is passed as an argument.